 Firearm/bow

 The cost here can range from $200 – $1000+.
 If you’re starting out and just looking to put meat in the freezer, you’re probably best off searching for a gun rather than a bow.
-Guns are generally more accurate and give more opportunity for longer shots.
+Guns are generally more accurate and give more opportunity for longer shots, so your success rates will probably be better with a firearm.

 While the prices for guns are all over the map, used guns can often be found on the less expensive end of the spectrum from local gun shops or pawn shops.